 Not all cook-tops are created equal.
 Even though two brands make a 30” cooktop, the actual countertop cutouts are different sizes.

 The cook-top you buy will have a paper or cardboard template that the fabricator can use to make the cutout at the shop.

 If you are buying a large kitchen appliance like a gas range, then you will certainly want to know the dimensions prior to installing your cabinets.
 Obviously, your countertops can’t be installed, or even templated, until the cabinets are installed.

 Problems with a refrigerator are not very common and really only occur with a major kitchen remodel when you are replacing the cabinets.
-So, if you are planning to upgrade to large Sub Zero or other fancy refrigerator then of course the dimensions must be know so cabinets can be set properly for a nice fit.
+So, if you are planning to upgrade to large Sub Zero or other fancy refrigerator then, the dimensions must be determined so the cabinets can be set properly for a nice fit.

 Dishwashers are probably the most troublesome simply because of the

 plumbing and mounting involved.
 If you are replacing a laminate or tile